0install/docs/docs/tools/0compile/chroot-build.md

 $ 0alias -d /usr/bin $CMD $URI
 ```

+!!! note
-Note: depending on your build OS and Python version, you might need to use an older version of 0compile.
+    Depending on your build OS and Python version, you might need to use an older version of 0compile.

 # 0compile build